Side profile of a man with Shingles.

 Treatment options for shingles mainly include medication to speed up the healing process.
 Some people may find that their symptoms subside after a certain period of time (weeks, months).
 Others find that they persist.
 Experts have suggested that the sooner the treatment begins, the greater the chance of patient recovery.

-Hearing loss in Shingles
+Hearing loss with regard to Shingles

 Our hearing system comprises different parts that each play an essential role in how we detect, process, and respond to sound.
 The system houses the vestibulocochlear nerve, which is responsible for the special sense of hearing and balance.
 The Shingles virus emerges in the hearing system and settles within numerous paths of the vestibulocochlear nerve.
 This can have different outcomes for an individual’s hearing and balance.
 In almost all cases, only one ear is affected.
 Apart from the obvious pain within the affected ear, symptoms such as decreased hearing, vertigo, tinnitus, as well as nausea/vomiting may occur.